scipopt/gcg/doc/resources/users/features/visu-suite.md

 ### Preparation
 - For a full report, it is required to have generated your runtime data with both, **a GCG compiled with `make STATISTICS=true`** and a **test executed with statistics `make test STATISTICS=true`**.
 Otherwise, GCG will not print out extensive pricing and bounds statistics for the respective visualizations.
-Furthermore, **for detection visualizations, `FORVISU=true`** must be set during testing (this flag will also turn on statistics).
+Furthermore, **for detection visualizations, `DETECTIONSTATISTICS=true`** must be set during testing.
 - All **other requirements** listed on the @ref visu-prerequisites "visualization script page" have to be fulfilled (e.g. correctly configured python).
-The script will not print any warnings (e.g. if your python is not configured correctly) unless you set `DEBUG=true` in the settings file (see below).
+- The script **will not print any warnings** (e.g. if your python is not configured correctly) unless you set `DEBUG=true` in the settings file (see below).
-- You **have to create a script settings file**, e.g. `settings.scset`, where you have to define parameters of your given test run.
+- You **have to create a script settings file**, e.g. `settings.vset`, where you have to define parameters of your given test run.
 A full list of possible settings can be found @ref report-settings "here", where it is also described which flags
 _have_ to be defined for the scripts to yield results at all and those that can be defined for the report to have full information.
 Note that for `make`, none of the optional flags have to be set - they will be found automatically.
-- To use the script settings, execute the test with `SCRIPTSETTINGS=settings.scset`, while having `settings.scset` lying in the GCG root directory.
+- To **use the script settings**, execute the test with `VISUSETTINGS=settings.vset`, while having `settings.vset` lying in the GCG root directory.

 ### Generation
 In order to generate a **test set report _without_ testing**, you can call the visualization target.
 This can be done using

-    make visu SCRIPTSETTINGS=settings.scset
+    make visu VISUSETTINGS=settings.vset DATADIR=<folder containing .res and .out file and vbc file folder>

+The data directory can also be given via the settings file.

 ### Output
 You will get the same output as with the automated report generation.
 If visualizations are missing, please set the debug flag